awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 1. Create a snapshot of your DS2 cluster\.
 For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.

-1. Create a VPC, then create a DS2 cluster in the VPC\.
+1. Create a VPC, or choose an existing VPC in your account\.
 For more information, see [Managing clusters in a VPC](managing-clusters-vpc.md)\.

-1. Restore your snapshot to the new DS2 cluster in the VPC\.
+1. Restore your snapshot to a new DS2 cluster in the VPC\.
 For more information, see [Restoring a cluster from a snapshot](working-with-snapshots.md#working-with-snapshot-restore-cluster-from-snapshot)\.

 ## Region and Availability Zone considerations<a name="az-considerations"></a>